Local and Global Analysis of Semilinear Heat Equations with Hardy Potential on Stratified Lie Groups: Introduction

-Many of our results are natural continuation of the classical results which appeared in \cite{Ishige, AbdellaouiAlonsoRamos}.
+Several of our findings are natural continuation of the classical results which appeared in \cite{Ishige, AbdellaouiAlonsoRamos}.
 In \cite{AbdellaouiAlonsoRamos}, the problem (\ref{MainProblem}) was studied on $\G = (\R^n, +)$ with the same potential $\frac{1}{|x|^2}$, since $|\nabla_\G d(x)| \equiv 1$ in this case.
-However, the effect of $f$ was not taken into account, resulting in $\frac{n-\alpha+2}{n-\alpha}$ as the critical exponent for global existence of a solution for some $\alpha \geq 0$.
+However, the effect of the forcing term $f$ was not taken into account, resulting in $\frac{n-\alpha+2}{n-\alpha}$ as the critical exponent for global existence of a solution for some $\alpha \geq 0$.
 When $\G$ is the Heisenberg group $\mathbb{H}^n$, the corresponding linear case of (\ref{MainProblem}) was recently considered in \cite{GoldsteinGoldsteinKogojRhandiTacelli} where the instantaneous blow-up results from \cite{BarasGoldstein, GoldsteinZhang} on $\G = (\R^n, +)$ were generalized to $\mathbb{H}^n$.
 With $d(z,l) = (|z|^4 + l^2)^{1/4}$ for $(z,l) \in \mathbb{H}^n$, a critical juncture in their proofs was the fact that one can derive an explicit expression for $\left| \nabla_{\mathbb{H}^n} d(x) \right|$.
-This becomes a major issue for us as such an expression may not be derived for an arbitrary stratified Lie group.
-So, we take an alternative approach and in the aftermath obtain results which were unknown even for the Heisenberg groups.
+This becomes a major challenge for us as such an expression may not be derived for an arbitrary stratified Lie group.
+So, we take an alternative approach and in the aftermath obtain results which were unknown even for the Heisenberg group.
 Nevertheless, the critical constant $\frac{Q-2}{2}$ for the Hardy inequality on stratified Lie groups plays a crucial role in our proofs as well.
-Besides the aforementioned articles, the reader may refer to \cite{Gu} and references therein for further possible interesting generalizations of our results.
+Besides the aforementioned articles, the reader may refer to \cite{Gu} and references therein for further related studies.

-It follows from the comparison theorem that a positive solution $u$ for (\ref{MainProblem}) is bounded from below by a positive solution $v$ for Using \cite{SuraganTalwar2} one may now conclude that there is no global in time weak solution for (\ref{MainProblem}) when $p \leq \frac{Q}{Q-2}$.
+It follows from the comparison theorem that a positive solution $u$ for (\ref{MainProblem}) is bounded from below by a positive solution $v$ for Using the results of \cite{SuraganTalwar2} one may now conclude that there is no global in time weak solution for (\ref{MainProblem}) when $p \leq \frac{Q}{Q-2}$.
 In fact, we will prove that an optimal exponent for non-existence of solutions must be strictly larger than $\frac{Q}{Q-2}$.
 What is more interesting is that, unlike the case of (\ref{GWithForcingTerm}), a local solution may not always exist for (\ref{MainProblem}).